This maple roasted butternut squash is the perfect side dish to a warm and cozy fall meal or the salad topping you never knew your life needed.

 Maple Roasted Butternut Squash Hacks

 The #1 brilliant hack for you to make the easiest roasted squash is to buy pre-cut squash.
 This will save you A TON of time because it takes forever to peel, clean, and cut butternut squash.

 Maple Roasted Butternut Squash

-3 tbsp real maple syrup
+- 3 tbsp real maple syrup

-1 tbsp extra virgin olive oil
+- 1 tbsp extra virgin olive oil

-½ tsp sea salt
+- ½ tsp sea salt

-¼ tsp freshly ground black pepper
+- ¼ tsp freshly ground black pepper

 - Roast for 20 minutes, flip the pieces over with a spatula, and continue to roast for another 10-15 minutes, until the squash is soft and slightly browned with some caramelized spots.
 Serve hot or chill in an airtight container for up to 3 days.